 The crack of apparition put a stop to their conversation as they both turned to greet Arcturus.
-The older wizard was elegantly dressed in dark green robes and perfectly shined shoes, with the Paterfamilias ring on his finger – a huge contrast to Harry and Sirius, who both looked like they'd just rolled out of bed.
+The older wizard was elegantly dressed in dark green robes and perfectly polished shoes, with the Paterfamilias ring on his finger – a huge contrast to Harry and Sirius, who both looked as if they'd just rolled out of bed.

 "Are you ready, Sirius?"
 Arcturus asked.

 "Yes, Grandfather, but..."
 Sirius began with an awkward glance at Harry.

 "I'm coming with you," Harry said forcefully, determined not to be left behind no matter what.